sp-droid/showtime/content/blog/webgpu.md

 ...
 ```

-Now we built the index directly, removing the costly % operator.
+Now we built the index directly, removing the costly % operator and indexing (in the first iteration) with the first half of threads, so removing the divergence.
+This however introduced a new issue:

+- **Shared memory bank conflicts**.